KertisJones/BlockHead-GameJam/README.md

 # BlockHead-GameJam
 https://iu.instructure.com/courses/1652766/assignments/7728061#submit

-Jesse Riggins, Jon Brown, and Karre's submission for ILS-Z399 Game Jame "Squares, Boxes, and Cubes"
+Jesse Riggins, Jon Brown, and Karre Marshall's submission for ILS-Z399 Game Jame "Squares, Boxes, and Cubes"

 Inspired by Doodle Jump, this is an endless jumper where you continually climb the falling boxes.